Soojin-Lee0819/connectionsLab/Project2/README.md

   ### Number of classifiers to train data

+  ** Default **

   ````
     classifier = mobilenet.classification(video, videoReady);
   ````

 By default, it only trains 2 different classifiers.
-By adding { numLabels: 6 } I was able to set numLabels to the number of classifiers I want to train data for.
+By adding { numLabels: 6 } I was able to set numLabels to the number of classifiers I want to train the data for.

   ````
   classifier = mobilenet.classification(video, { numLabels: 6 }, videoReady);
   ````

+  Although this seems to be a simple solution, without knowing why, I was really confused why some classifiers are not being trained, nor the solution to this problem.

 ## Machine Learning | Training data